 MySQL & WordPress Database Connection Errors

 The below is a list of the most common MySQL server database connection error codes and descriptions.
-For a complete list of MySQL server error codes refer to the MySQL documentation.

 |Error Code||Cause & Resolution|